OracularIS/smartrf/docs/concepts.md

   - Below script run to create device IDs ranging from SM00001 to SM05000.
 This pre-creation of device IDs ensures that the server task does not need to be restarted frequently, streamlining the registration process.

 - **Device registration against the environment**
   - Once the devices are created, they are registered against the desired environment.
-This registration process ensures that each device is properly configured to interact with the RF PLUS PLUS application and the underlying systems.
+This registration process ensures that each device is properly configured to interact with the Smart RF Plus application and the underlying systems.